Denzel Curry: 2019–2021: Zuu, 13lood In + 13lood Out, and Unlocked

 On February 14, 2019, Curry performed a cover of "Bulls on Parade" by Rage Against the Machine on the Australian radio station Triple J as part of Like a Version, which was met with widespread acclaim.
 His cover went on to place 5th on that year's Triple J Hottest 100 countdown.

 On May 8, 2019, Curry released "Ricky", his first single since the release of Ta13oo.
 The song is titled after his father, whom the song is inspired by.
-On May 22, 2019, Curry released a second single title "Speedboat" and announced the release of his next album Zuu for May 31, 2019.
+On May 22, 2019, Curry released a second single titled "Speedboat" and announced the release of his next album Zuu for May 31, 2019.

 On July 15, 2019, Curry made his television debut on The Tonight Show Starring Jimmy Fallon, performing a medley of "Ricky" and "Wish" from his album Zuu.
 He also revealed that he had cut his signature dreadlocks.

-On July 24th, 2019, Curry joined artists such as Germ, City Morgue, Trash Talk, Shoreline Mafia, Night Lovell, Pouya, and Turnstile on a nationwide tour titled "Grey Day Tour", which was created by the hip-hop duo $uicideboy$.
-The tour was completed almost a month later on August 23rd, 2019.
+On July 24, 2019, Curry joined Germ, City Morgue, Trash Talk, Shoreline Mafia, Night Lovell, Pouya, and Turnstile on a nationwide tour titled "Grey Day Tour", which was created by the hip-hop duo $uicideboy$.
+The tour was completed almost a month later on August 23, 2019.

 On January 6, 2020, Curry released a project titled 13lood 1n + 13lood Out, featuring fellow rappers Ghostemane, Xavier Wulf, ZillaKami and AK of The Underachievers.
 The project was initially announced in November 2018.

 On February 7, 2020, Curry released Unlocked, an EP collaboration with Kenny Beats.
 The release was accompanied with an animated short film.
 In August 2020, Curry was featured on the soundtrack to the Madden NFL 21 game, on the song "Lemonade", with singer Yungblud.
 In October 2020, Curry was featured on $NOT's track "Sangria".

 On March 5, 2021, Curry released Unlocked 1.5, a remix of his previous collaboration with Kenny Beats.
 The remix album features new production from Robert Glasper, The Alchemist, Georgia Anne Muldrow, Sango, Jay Versace, Godmode, and Charlie Heat, as well as new features from Smino, Joey Bada$$, and Benny the Butcher among others.

-In June 2021, Curry appeared on FX Network's "The Choe Show", alongside David Choe.
+In June 2021, Curry appeared on FX Network's The Choe Show, hosted by David Choe.

 Curry was featured on the September 2021 song "Bleach", released on rapper ZillaKami's debut album, DOG BOY.

 Curry collaborated on the track "Dynasties and Dystopia" from the Netflix series Arcane, alongside Gizzle and Bren Joy.